MeTaNoV/model-training/README.md

 Deploy the coordinator service on port 8000

-1. Set the following env vars locally:
+1. Create a .env file to keep track of the following env vars (copy .env.example to get started):
     - `DEPLOYMENT_NAME`
         - This is the name that all of the google resources will use.
 This will enable multiple deployments.
 E.g. prod-training-service or dev-training-service.
     - `GCS_BUCKET`